StevenMDixon/IJScript/Readme.md

 ## :dart: Goal

 Create a system of writing the most unreadable code possible.
 Random Coding challenges will be used as examples to show of the progression of the system.
-If you cannot follow along or are having trouble reading the code check out the [Tips page](Tips.md) or the the [Process page](Process.md) to find out how to write the code.
+If you cannot follow along or are having trouble reading the code check out the [Tips page](Tips.md) or the the [Process page](Process.md) to find out how to write IJS.

 ## Methodology